alexander-naumov/tcp_ip_notes/tcp-window-scaling.md

 **Overview**

 Every TCP packet includes, in the header, a "window" field which specifies how much data the system which sent the packet is willing and able to receive from the other end.

 The window is the flow control mechanism used by TCP; it controls the maximum amount of data which can be "in flight" between two communicating systems and keeps one side from overwhelming the other with data.

 In order to increase receive window size of 16 bits, the TCP Window Scaling was introduced in RFC 1323.

 This is an option of TCP header.
 The scaling factor is 1 byte but standard mandates that we can use the value only up to 14.
+This allows windows size up to 2**30 bytes.

         void tcp_parse_options(const struct sk_buff *skb, struct tcp_options_received *opt_rx,
                        const u8 **hvpp, int estab)